-(formerly VET 131) VETT-1310 provides veterinary technician students with instruction in procedures related to the surgical aspect of veterinary practice.
+(formerly VET 131) This course provides the veterinary technician students with instruction in procedures related to the surgical aspect of veterinary practice.
 Application strategies include correct aseptic technique for the surgical team, patient, and equipment.
 Emphasis is on the technician's role on the surgical team, including preparation of the patient, surgical suite, equipment, and personnel.
 Topics also include patient positioning for various surgical procedures, pre and post operative patient care, and recordkeeping.
 (2 contact hrs) Center Campus.